-• Verification of Coverage
+Verification of Coverage

-Contractor shall furnish the City of Stockton with original certificates and amendatory endorsements required by this clause.
+Contractor shall furnish the City of Stockton with original certificates and amendatory endorsements or copies of the applicable policy language effecting coverage required by this clause.
 All certificates and endorsements are to be received and approved by the City of Stockton Risk Services before work commences.
-Failure to obtain the required documents prior to the work beginning shall not waive the Contractor's obligation to provide them.
-The City of Stockton reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by these specifications, at any time, for any reason or no reason.
+However, failure to obtain the required documents prior to the work beginning shall not waive the Contractor's obligation to provide them.
+The City of Stockton reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by these specifications, at any time.

-Contractor shall, prior to the commencement of work under this Agreement, provide the City of Stockton with a copy of its Declarations Page and Endorsement Page for each of the required policies.
+Contractor shall, prior to the commencement of work under this Agreement, provide the City of Stockton with a copy of its declarations page(s) and endorsement page(s) for each of the required policies.